-Zanzibar is famous for its abundance of reef fish and large variety of small marine life.
-Sea creatures such as nudibranch, leaf fish, frog fish, crocodile fish, sea horse, mantis shrimp, octopus, are very common to spot.
-This makes Zanzibar a great place for macro photography.
+Zanzibar is famous for its abundance of reef fish and variety of small marine life.
+Sea creatures such as nudibranch, leaf fish, frog fish, crocodile fish, seahorse, mantis shrimp, octopus, are very common to spot.
+It is this that makes Zanzibar a great place for macrophotography.

 Bottlenose Dolphin